YoApp/yo-hooks/README.md

 # Yo Hooks

-Predefined URLs for your webhooks.
+Simpe predefined URLs for your webhooks.

 Supported services for now:
 - Heroku: http://yohooks.com/heroku/[your-yo-username]/ will Yo you when your app is deployed